ziqianma/parallel_engine/README.md

-# opengl_fun
+# OpenGL Fun!
-Repository for whatever opengl stuff I'm currently working on.
-Goal is to slowly build a 3D renderer, with learned concepts.
-Current / planned features include:
+## Goal is to slowly build a 3D renderer, with learned concepts.
+Currently use this repository for the implementation of learned concepts and fun graphics side projects.<br />
+### Current / planned features include:
 - Model Loading/Rendering (Batched vertex attributes)
 - Model Material Rendering (Complete w/ diffuse, specular and height (ambient) maps)
 - Basic 3d Camera System